 American Made Plot Summary:

-American Made looked to be the most standard, run of the mill crime movie directed by David Ayer.
+American Made looked to be the most standard, run of the mill crime movie directed by the likes of David Ayer.
 Once again though, Liman and Cruise deliver.
 Liman does a great job here, but we’ll get to him in a minute.
 This movie works because Tom Cruise is 100% in the zone.

 My one big complaint with American Made is that all the supporting characters are just okay.
 This really is all Cruise.
 You got Domhnall Gleeson as the shifty CIA agent who hires Barry.
-There’s Jorge (Alejandro Edda), Pablo Escobar’s right hand man who gives Barry insane orders.
+There’s Jorge (Alejandro Edda), Pablo Escobar’s right hand man, who gives Barry all these insane orders.
 Then of course you got Barry’s spunky wife, Lucy, played by Sarah Wright.
 All three performances are solid and play off Cruise well, but there isn’t a ton there.

 As we all know with these movies, it all comes crashing down for Barry.
 This is where the film lulls a bit.
 The ending is very anti-climactic and just sort of happens.
-Once again, Liman saves some of the weaker parts of the script with his unique touch, but it still felt like an awkward wrap up.
+Once again though, Liman saves some of the weaker parts of the script with his unique touch, but it still felt like an awkward wrap up.

 This won’t be anything that shows up on a “Best of” list or Oscar consideration, but it’s definitely a film where you get your money’s worth.
 It’s an entertaining, well-paced romp that does what all good “Based on a True Story” movies do, which is to get you more interested in the subject matter.

 More importantly though, it’s a vintage Tom Cruise performance.

 Rating: 8 out of 10 (Great)